 Smart Home Connectivity

 Amazon Echo brings voice control to your connected devices by speaking to Alexa.
 There are many companies who are now integrating with Amazon's Alexa Voice Services to have their devices work with Alexa.
 Over the coming weeks, GearBrain will be providing you with a list of all the products that can be controlled by Alexa.
 You can also go to Amazon to see if your connected smart home device is Alexa enabled.
+(Check out The GearBrain, our smart home compatibility checker to see the other compatible products that work with Amazon Alexa.)

 Home automation is moving forward and at some point, GearBrain believes every home will have its own Operating System (OS).
 Amazon Echo can be one of the leaders in developing a new smart home OS.
 It is simplifying the building and connectivity of smart home system for consumers.
 The device is easy to use and connects seamlessly with your smart devices.
 If you are looking for a A.I. digital assistant that can help you run your life more efficiently, make your home smarter and be a voice to talk with when you need a friend, Amazon Echo is the perfect solution.
 It's also one of the best-connected devices to start with when building your smart home.